- 400g cherries

 - 250g mascarpone

 1. Halve the cherries and scoop out the stones.
 Pop the cherries into a small pan and add 50g sugar and 2 tbsp cold water.
 Set the pan on a medium heat and simmer for 5 mins, stirring occasionally, till the cherries have softened and the sugar has dissolved.
-Use a masher or hand-held blender to crush or blend the soft berries into a rough, chunky compote.
-Finely slice the mint leaves and fold them through, then set the mixture aside to cool.
+Use a masher or hand-held blender to crush or blend the soft cherries into a rough, chunky mixture.
+Finely slice the mint leaves and fold them through the cherries, then set the mixture aside to cool.

 2. Half-fill a pan with water and set it on the hob to come to a gentle simmer.
-Break 2 eggs into a large heatproof bowl.
+Break 2 eggs into a large, heatproof bowl.
 Add the yolks of the remaining 4 eggs (see our tip for how to store and use the leftover egg whites).
 Add the remaining 200g sugar.
 Set the bowl on top of the simmering water, making sure the water doesn’t touch the bottom of the bowl.
-Whisk the eggs and sugar for 8-10 mins, till the mixture is thick and smooth.
+Whisk the eggs and sugar together over the simmering water for 8-10 mins, till the mixture is thick and smooth.
 Carefully lift the bowl off the pan of water and set it on a heatproof surface.
 Continue to whisk till the mixture has cooled.

 Your leftover egg whites can be stored in a covered container in the fridge for a couple of days.
 You can use them to make a light omelette, a batch of fluffy meringues or our gorgeous, Italian-inspired Tiramisu Pavlovas